An audio interface is a device that connects your computer to a microphone, headphones, or speakers.

 What is the difference between an audio interface and a mixer?

-An audio interface is a device that provides the physical connection between your computer and sound card.
+An audio interface is a device that provides a physical connection between your computer and sound card.

 It converts digital signals into an analog form which can be sent to speakers or headphones.
 Mixers are devices used for live sound mixing, recording music, DJing, etc.